 Submit Plans for Building Permit

+Submit your plans and building permit application using the County’s online ePlan system.
 Expect 2 rounds of comments/re-submittals; in addition to building plan check, plans are typically reviewed by zoning, environmental planning, the Department of Public Works, and fire districts.
-Expect this process to take several weeks.
+Each round of submittal review may take up to 60 days.

-The property owner may reside in either the primary home or the ADU, and confirmation of a Homeowner’s Tax Exemption is required prior to permit issuance, and a restriction on the property’s deed stating this requirement must be recorded before the Building Permit can be issued.
+For all properties with JADUs, and for all properties with ADUs except for those permitted between 1/1/20 and 1/1/25, the property owner must reside in either the primary home or the ADU/JADU.
+Confirmation of a Homeowner’s Tax Exemption is required prior to permit issuance, and a restriction on the property’s deed stating this requirement must be recorded before the Building Permit can be issued.
 This requirement will apply to all future owners of the property.

 Obtain Permits and Pay Fees